 Loxton, Upper Karoo

-Then there’s the tranquillity.
-With a permanent population of just sixty-five souls in the main village itself, there is no hub-bub of activity and you won’t find a busy town centre here.
-Apart from the odd bakkie that passes by, the loudest sounds one usually hears is the regular donging of the church clock and the creaking of a wind pump followed by hours of peace punctuated only by the gentle coo-cooing of a dove and the buzz of insects on the hot summer air.
-Come nightfall, you’ll see more bright stars than bright lights thanks to the lack of light and air pollution.
+Then, the tranquillity.
+With a population of just over 1,000 souls, there is no hubbub of activity.
+You won’t find a busy town centre here.
+Apart from the odd bakkie that passes by, the loudest sounds one usually hears are the regular donging of the church clock and the creaking of branches, followed by hours of peace punctuated only by the calls of birds.
+Come nightfall, you’ll see more bright stars than bright lights due to the lack of light and air pollution.

-With little to distract one, this is an idyllic and crime-free place to unwind, catch up on your reading, and take to the hills in the early mornings to explore the ancient dolerite koppies.
-Spend some time on a stoep contemplating life and you may see the odd donkey cart klip-klop sedately by… Come and enjoy the simple life in Loxton!
+After years of neglect, the town is enjoying a revival; buildings are enjoying restoration, and there are community-led projects to maintain, clean and beautify the area.
+It has two little coffee shops, two groceries, one with a hardware store combined, a liquor store, an art gallery and several idyllic and crime-free places to unwind, catch up on your reading, and take to the hills in the early mornings to explore the ancient dolerite koppies.
+Spend time on a stoep, contemplating life; you may see the odd donkey cart clip-clop by.
+Come and enjoy the simple life in Loxton!

-Note: There is no bank in Loxton, and fuel is only available from the farmer’s co-op, which operates on weekdays and Saturday mornings only, and is not open on public holidays.
+It is important to note that there is no bank or petrol station in Loxton, but there is an ATM and fuel available from the farmer's co-op (KVB), which operates on weekdays and Saturday mornings but is not open on public holidays.

 Travellers' Reviews